Satoshi-Nakamoto-ITL/bitcoin-0.2/consensus.md

 Coinbase maturity enforcement is activated by block height and does not invalidate historical blocks.

 ---

+## Chain Validity

+A chain is valid if:

+* All blocks are individually valid
+* Blocks are correctly linked in sequence
+* The Revelation Block matches the expected initial state

+---

+## Chain Selection

+When multiple valid chains are observed, the node selects the chain with the greatest accumulated proof-of-work.

+If chains have equal work, the first received chain is retained.

+---

 ## Finality

 Blocks are considered increasingly irreversible as more blocks are added after them.